-The appointment of the head of SAPO in the summer of 2022 catalyzed several high-profile anti-corruption investigations since the beginning of 2023.
+The appointment of the head of SAPO in the summer of 2022 catalyzed several high-profile anti-corruption investigations in early 2023.

 According to Transparency International Ukraine, existing means to counter corruption are still insufficiently robust to ensure the integrity of reconstruction expenditure.